 - The rabbit diffused across Europe and replaced the hare as the main Easter animal in later British traditions?

-- Can ancient interactions between the native mountain hare, the introduced brown hare and the rabbit be reconstructed to provide a deeper-time perspective on the impact of 'alien species'?
+- Whether ancient interactions between the native mountain hare, the introduced brown hare and the rabbit can be reconstructed to provide a deeper-time perspective on the impact of 'alien’ species?